PX4/PX4-Devguide/advanced-system-console.md

   * Additional shells: Pixhawk on USB (e.g. lists as /dev/tty.usbmodem1 on Mac OS)

 <aside class="tip">
-USB: To just run a few quick commands or test an application connecting to the USB shell is sufficient.
-To use it, boot the system without the microSD card inserted.
-The hardware serial console is only needed for boot debugging or when USB should be used for MAVLink to connect a [GCS](qgroundcontrol-intro.md).
+USB shell: To just run a few quick commands or test an application connecting to the USB shell is sufficient. **To use it, boot the system without the microSD card inserted.** The hardware serial console is only needed for boot debugging or when USB should be used for MAVLink to connect a [GCS](qgroundcontrol-intro.md).
 </aside>

 ## Snapdragon Flight: Wiring the Console